Certificate of Use of Language in Spanish: Candidates

 Any person whose mother language is not Spanish can take this exam.
 They must be at least 16 years of age and certify a minimum three years of high school education (EGB III according to the current educational system in Argentina, roughly someone who has just passed to the 12th grade in the American system).

 Passing the exam fulfills the language requirements for studying or working in Argentina where knowledge of Spanish is a requirement.

 Grading

 There are two "pass" grades, either "Intermediate" or "Advanced" level, awarded to candidates who achieve these grades.
 Candidates who do not pass are not given a grade.
 Both grades reflect how proficient the person is in the use of Spanish as a foreign language, especially in dealing with everyday situations and work related or academic issues.

 This exam is aimed at certifying a certain level of command of the language, therefore, regardless of the regional variation a candidate may know, they will be able to understand the situations to be dealt with in the exam.

 Acceptance

-The CELU is recognized as a certificate which demonstrates a persons knowledge of the Spanish language in:
+The CELU is recognized as a certificate which demonstrates a person's knowledge of the Spanish language in: